José María Queipo de Llano, 7th Count of Toreno: Life

 Toreno was conspicuous among the well-meaning men who framed the liberal and republican constitution of 1812.
 When the authoritarian King Ferdinand VII returned from prison in France in 1814 Toreno foresaw a reaction, and put himself out of reach of the king.
 He was the more an object of suspicion because his brother-in-law, Juan Díaz Porlier, perished in a wild attempt to support the constitution by force.
-Toreno remained in exile till the outbreak of the revolution of 1820.
+Toreno remained in exile until the outbreak of the revolution of 1820.
 Between that year and 1823 he was in Spain serving in the restored Cortes, and experience had abated his radical ardour.
-When the French intervened in 1823 Toreno had again to go into exile, and remained abroad till the king published the amnesty of October 15, 1832.
+When the French intervened in 1823 Toreno had again to go into exile, and remained abroad until the king published the amnesty of October 15, 1832.

-He returned home in July 1833, but remained on his estates till the king's death on September 29.
-As hereditary standard bearer of Asturias (Alferez Mayor) it fell to him to proclaim the young queen, Isabella II.
+He returned home in July 1833, but remained on his estates until the king's death on September 29.
+As hereditary standard-bearer of Asturias (Alferez Mayor) it fell to him to proclaim the young queen, Isabella II.
 In 1834 his now moderate opinions pointed him out to the queen regent, Maria Christina, as a useful man for office.
 In June 1834 he was minister of finance, and became the 2nd Prime Minister of Spain on June 7.
-His tenure of the premiership lasted only till September 14 of the same year, when the regents attempt to retain a practically despotic government under a thin constitutional veil broke down.
+His tenure of the premiership lasted only until September 14 of the same year, when the regent's attempt to retain a practically despotic government under a thin constitutional veil broke down.
 The greater part of the remainder of his life was spent in voluntary exile, and he died in Paris on September 16, 1843.
 Toreno is chiefly remembered as the author of the History of the Rising, War and Revolution of Spain, which he began between 1823 and 1832 and published in 1836–1838 in Paris.
 It was one of the earliest and more comprehensive studies of the Peninsular War written by a Spaniard who held a prominent role in those events.

+Personal life

+Toreno was a Freemason and attended the Masonic Lodge “La Templanza” in Madrid.
+His name appears in the third list of Freemasons compiled in the Reserved Papers of Ferdinand VII made in September 1821.